 It’s the time we’ve all been waiting for: the time to turn Garrosh Hellscream into an ice lolly.
 Yep, in WoW Patch 5.4 we finally get to kill him.
 And the Melting Pot is here to help.
 Here’s a quick-start guide to get you into the action in MoP with solid talent choices, glyph choices, your ability rotation and stat priorities, and reforging, gems and enchants all sorted.
 Read on – we promise it’s not a wall of text!

 Updated 17th September 2013 to World of Warcraft Patch 5.4

 The new Frost rotation is pretty simple, at least at level 90.
 These rotations assume you’re using our recommended talent builds:

 - Top Priority: If the +25% damage buff is about to drop, cast Evocation.
-Otherwise, cast Nether Tempest if it’s about to drop.
+Otherwise, cast Living Bomb if it’s not on your target.